Main Content start here

 The widespread use of media platforms, such as television, the internet, and social media, has played a pivotal role in educating both patients and healthcare providers about the benefits and effectiveness of ultrasound, including innovations like AI-assisted systems, a market segment valued at USD 3.53 billion in 2025.
 Cultural shifts towards proactive healthcare, along with endorsements from influential public figures, have further enhanced ultrasound's visibility as a vital diagnostic tool.
 Government-backed healthcare initiatives and community screening programs featuring ultrasound, often utilizing portable point-of-care (POCUS) devices from a market worth USD 5.71 billion, also help increase public awareness and access to these services.

-The understanding that early diagnosis can significantly improve quality of life has motivated more individuals to seek diagnostic imaging, driving the demand for ultrasound services in India’s healthcare market and contributing to a global market estimated to be USD 12.4 billion in 2025.
+The understanding that early diagnosis can significantly improve quality of life has motivated more individuals to seek diagnostic imaging, driving demand for ultrasound services in India’s healthcare market and contributing to a global market estimated at USD 12.4 billion in 2025.

 Key Market Challenges